Last Updated on

 - When the two solutions come into contact, blood magically appears.
 It’s all to do with the iron and, heck, that’s part of the reason why blood is red!

-So, to create a bloody knife cut, apply the potassium solution onto the body where blood is to appear.
+To create a bloody knife cut, apply the clear potassium solution onto the body where blood is to appear.
 Dip the knife (a blunt one of course) into the iron solution.
 When the knife is run down the skin, blood will appear.
 Magic!

 Here’s a short video showing the bloody reaction: